woocommerce/woocommerce-android/README.md

 $ ./gradlew :WooCommerce:testVanillaDebugUnitTest         # assemble, install and run unit tests
 $ ./gradlew :WooCommerce:connectedVanillaDebugAndroidTest # assemble, install and run Android tests
 ```

+## Troubleshooting

+### Unknown client_id
+If you can run the app but not log in, and get an error `Unknown client_id` in a toast when you try, you may have sample data in your `WooCommerce/google-services.json` file.
+1. Check it for sample values in `WooCommerce/google-services.json`, such as `abc` `123`, and delete the file if that is present.
+1. In the terminal, run `./gradlew configureApply` to regenerate the file
+2. Run the app

 ## 📚 Documentation